This article was written by Andrew Gray and Angela Weber.

 ASIC’s contribution to the area adds further to the increasing regulatory and public attention on remuneration governance in Australia.

+However, market practice relating to other corporate risks is still emerging.
 The table below provides an overview of recent remuneration adjustment outcomes implemented in response to risk and conduct issues in large listed companies.
 As the overview shows, there is also an emerging trend of directors accepting a fee reduction in some cases.

 CEO’s undisclosed workplace relationship

 - In 2017, the STI for the former CEO was reduced by 20% (around $550,000) in connection with his failure to disclose to the Board his romantic relationship with his personal assistant.